This post was updated on July 11, 2022.

 Your homepage is the most generic page on your site; it’s designed to appeal to every visitor, no matter how familiar they are with your product or where they are in their customer journey.
 It’s a gateway to the rest of your site.“A homepage is for everybody, and so, it converts nobody.” – Andy Nguyen Klick um zu Tweeten

-Your landing pages are destinations.
-Your landing page should match the messaging and design of your ad.
+Your landing pages are destinations and should match your ad’s messaging and design.

-(Message match, like the Unbounce campaign above.
-Without message match, people will bounce right off your landing page because it feels unfamiliar and incohesive.)
+This message match is especially important, like with the Unbounce campaign above.
+Without message match, people will bounce off your landing page because it feels unfamiliar and incohesive.

-And good ads — ads that make people want to click — have more specific details, offers, and calls-to-action than your homepage.
+And good ads—ads that make people want to click—have specific details, offers, and calls-to-action, unlike your homepage, which should cater to all traffic.

-Don’t make visitors work to navigate your website from the homepage — give them exactly what your ad promised them.
+Don’t drop visitors on your homepage and make them work to navigate your website—give them exactly what your ad promised them.

 Don’t use your homepage as a landing page.

-Your product page has a CTA like “Buy now.”
-Or “Add to cart.”
-Or “Sign up today.”
-But for visitors who land on your page from an ad, this might be their first intro to your brand or product — and they might not be ready to buy.
+Your product page has a CTA like “Buy now,” “Add to cart,” or “Sign up today.”
+But for visitors who land on your page from an ad, this might be their first intro to your brand or product—and they might not be ready to buy.

 When you create unique landing pages for each campaign, you can tailor them to your visitors’ level of awareness.
 If they don’t know anything about your product or brand, give them valuable content on a relevant topic (without pushing for a sale).
 This helps build credibility with leads who you can later nurture and convert to customers.